 - Signpost online support.
 A few years back, I’d have said the chances of a men’s equivalent to Netmums/Mumsnet emerging as a viable entity was remote, but now we have This Dad Can, The Dad Network, Dad Info and DaddiLife, to name four excellent resources.

 - Pass on parenting tips.
 One way in which fathers and father figures can be supported is through the provision of accessible parenting programmes that encourage them in their fatherhood role.
 There are good arguments for dads to attend programmes along with their partner, so that they can parent well together.
-(Have you come across Parenting for Faith, our sister organisation, which equips parents to help their children find and relate to God in the everyday?)
+(Have you come across Parenting for Faith, (from BRF) and Raising Faith (from Care for the Family), both of which equip parents to help their children find and relate to God in the everyday?)
 Others will be more open to attending a programme specifically aimed at men, such as ‘Daddy Cool!’ (developed by Who Let The Dads Out?), or ‘Time Out for Dads‘ (developed by Care for the Family).

 Above all, as you consider how to support fathers in the communities you serve, showing them the love and support of Jesus, I would encourage you to ask this question: within a holistic approach to family ministry, what can and should we do to minister intentionally and specifically to fathers?